aanunez/UW-CTRI-Publications-Demo/README.md

-Pretty table for a new publications page.
+New searchable publications table for a new publications page.
 [Demo site here](https://uwctri.github.io/Publications-Demo/)

 * style.css contains all UW default styling, nothing new
 * site.js holds all of the important stuff